CBC Radio 3: Origins and launch (late 1990s–2005)

-Satellite radio
+Launch on satellite radio (2005–2007)

 Satellite radio was approved in Canada by the CRTC on June 18, 2005.
 Over the next several months, Radio 3 was relaunched as a channel on Sirius Satellite Radio.
 The main CBC Radio 3 site was shut down for part of 2005 to facilitate the relaunch, although the podcast, the media-on-demand subsites and the Saturday night Radio Two program remained active.

 The satellite radio service launched on December 3, 2005, at which time the weekend program on CBC Radio 2 became a live simulcast of the satellite radio service.
 The main CBC Radio 3 website was relaunched a few days earlier, now featuring a collaborative music blog and an Icecast stream of Canadian music.

-The network's primary studio is located in the CBC Regional Broadcast Centre in Vancouver, although guest hosts typically hosted from an alternate CBC studio in their home city.
 Mazurin, the original host of CBC Radio 3 in its radio show format, died in October 2005, and the main Vancouver studio was named the Alexis Mazurin Studio in his memory.

 In August 2006, Radio 3 launched its own weekly chart show, The R3-30.
 Originally hosted by Craig Norris until he left the network to join CBC Radio's new outlet for Kitchener-Waterloo, CBLA-FM-2, in 2013, the program was then taken over by Lana Gay.

 On December 25, 2006, CBC Radio 3 held its first annual "Bucky Awards".
 The Bucky Awards were an awards celebration to promote independent Canadian music, and fans voted on the winners in each category.

 The station aired on Sirius 94 from its launch until June 24, 2008, when it moved to Sirius 86 as part of a major realignment of the Sirius lineup.
 On May 4, 2011, the channel was again moved as part of a reorganization of Sirius' channel lineup to channel 152.
 On May 9, 2013 the channel was moved to channel 162 and was also launched on XM.
 The channel was removed from SiriusXM effective October 1, 2022.

-Radio 3 leaves Radio Two
+Radio 3 leaves Radio Two (2007)

 On January 17, 2007, the CBC announced that as part of a major programming realignment on CBC Radio 2, that network would discontinue its Radio 3 simulcast in March of that year.
 The final simulcast, which aired on March 17, was a retrospective broadcast which included past interviews with William Shatner and John Lydon, visits from past hosts David Wisdom and Leora Kornfeld, phone interviews with Buck 65, Joel Plaskett, Sara Quin and Jim Bryson, and live in-studio performances by John K. Samson and Christine Fellows, as well as listener requests for classic songs from any era in which Radio 3 or its predecessors aired.

 The R3-30, which was usually taped in advance and rebroadcast on Radio Two in a later time slot, also aired live from Vancouver that evening and incorporated listener phone calls into the program's usual format.